-Anesthesiologists are doctors who give patients drugs to relieve pain or put them to sleep during surgery.
+Anesthesiologists are doctors who give patients drugs to relieve pain or put them to sleep during medical procedures.

 Anesthesiologists meet with the patient and examine them.
 They talk with each patient and read the medical chart to find out if the patient has an allergy to medication.
 They discuss possible risks, listen to patient concerns, and answer questions.